 I have written for newspapers, magazines, book publishers, museums, encyclopedias and film.
 I like good stories that haven’t been told, that were never given their due, or that should never be forgotten.
 I look forward to expanding to other avenues of expression—in particular, live performance.
 Stay tuned.

 I am thankful for the recognition received in the form of awards and best-seller rankings for work I’ve done as an individual and as part of a team.
 I am particularly grateful, however, for the honors I’ve enjoyed beyond my career path.

 Perhaps closest to my heart, however, has been my invitation each year (accepted whenever possible) to help present on behalf of my mother’s family the annual Scotty Roman Award to a deserving athlete-scholar in Hazleton, Pa.
 It is named for my late uncle, Michael “Scotty” Roman, an accomplished, triple-sport, much-loved local sports hero who was killed in a mining accident in 1948.
 He was trying to earn some money between seasons as he worked to become a professional player.
-The generous scholarship is given each year by the dedicated members of a small men’s organization my uncle helped create post-WWII with a group of veteran friends.
+The generous scholarship is given each year by the dedicated members of a small men’s organization my uncle helped create post-WWII with a group of friends.
 The hope is that the money will make life a little less grueling for an aspiring young person no matter his or her aspiration.
-It is a tribute to hard work, good sportsmanship, family and community.
-And to this day, whenever a member buys you a drink in the clubhouse, he’ll say, “It’s on Scotty.
+It is a tribute to hard work, good sportsmanship, family, leadership, and community.
+And to this day, whenever a member buys a visitor to the clubhouse a drink, he’ll say, “It’s on Scotty.”

 ‘When you’re young, Beauty makes you love and Ugliness makes you think.
 Later, Beauty makes you think, Ugliness makes you love.’